-STEP 1: What are my location(s) of interest (LOI) and my rationale for selection? - ulate this section e rationale forselo f your location(s) c of interest STEP 1: What are the ecological management goals at my LOI?
-STEP 1: Populate this section with a list of your ecological management goals or your LOI.
-STEP 1: Which ecosystem Five functiona I flow compon ents for my LOI functions do I need to support to achieve my Fall pulse flow Wet season baseflow Wet season peak flow Spring flow recession Dry season baseflow ecological management goals? by each of the which of the managemen ne five functional se ecosystem fur nt goals (note: yo flow componer actions are essen u shouldensure tem functions are ts(shown above). tial to support yo at least one funct ystem functions Determine u recological on for each STEP 2: What are the natural ranges for functional flow components (i.e., functional flow metrics) at my LOI? look expla and/ each up natural funct in the required r or rate-of-change ional flow metri nagnitude, timin of flows) thatar onal flow comp ral Flows Databas ic(i.e., metrics that ng, duration, freque re needed tosupp onentsat your LOI this section. t uency, ort STEP 3: What are the functional flow components for which ecosystems functions may not be supported by the natural range of functional flows due to alterations of physical, biological or water quality factors? likely to lim support you any limiting Section B fo it the ability ofth ur essential ecosy gfactorsfor each orfurther evaluat e natural ranges stem functions( functional flow o tionof each com if any nonflow alt of functional flow as determined in component then p ponent For function actors proceed to wmetrics to Step 1) List proceed to pnalflow STEP 4: What are the ecological flow criteria for the functional flow components not identified in Step 3 as requiring additional consideration? non- are e Writ then flow limiting fact expected to supp e downthese eco proceed to Secti ors, £ lect ecolog ort you æcologic logicalflow crit onC.
-Componen ponentwithout an gical flow criterial al management geria in this section ts that require aluated in Section hat goals ,
+STEP 1a : What are my location(s) of interest (LOI) and my rationale for selection?
+STEP 1a: Populate this section with the name of your location(s) of interest (LOI) and the rationale for selection.
+STEP 1b: What are the ecological management goals at my LOI?
+STEP 1b: Populate this section with a list of your ecological management goals for your LOI.
+STEP 1c: Which ecosystem functions do I need to support to achieve my ecological management goals ?
+Five functional flow components for my LOI Fall pulse Wet season Wet season Spring flow Dry season flow baseflow peak flow recession baseflow STEP 1c: Use Table 1.1 to look up which ecosystem functions are supported by each of the five functional flow components (shown above).
+Determine which of these ecosystem functions are essential to support your ecological management goals (note: you should ensure at least one function for each flow component), then write down these ecosystem functions in this section.
+STEP 2: What are the natural ranges for functional flow components (i.e., functional flow metrics) at my LOI?
+STEP 2: Use the online California Natural Flows Database to look up natural functional flow metrics (i.e., metrics that explain the required magnitude, timing, duration, frequency, and/or rate-of-change of flows) that are needed to support each of the five functional flow components at your LOI.
+Write down these functional flow metrics in this section.
+STEP 3: What are the functional flow components for which ecosystems functions may not be supported by the natural range of functional flows due to alterations of physical, biological or water quality factors?
+STEP 3: Perform an evaluation to determine if any non-flow alterations are likely to limit the ability of the natural ranges of functional flow metrics to support your essential ecosystem functions (as determined in Step 1).
+List any limiting factors for each functional flow component , then proceed to Section B for further evaluation of each component.
+For functional flow components without any non-flow limiting factors, proceed to Step 4.
+STEP 4 : What are the ecological flow criteria for the functional flow components that do not require additional consideration?
+STEP 4: For each functional flow component without any non-flow limiting factors, select ecological flow criteria that are expected to support your ecological management goals .
+Write down these ecological flow criteria in this section, then proceed to Section C. Components that require additional consideration should be evaluated in Section B.

 Figure 2.2.
-Sample worksheet providing a conceptual overview of the key pieces of information that are gathered during each step of Section A. To see this worksheet filled out, see Figure A.4.
+Sample worksheet providing a conceptual overview of the key pieces of information that are gathered during each step of Section A. An example of a completed worksheet is provided at the end of Section A (Figure A.4).